fishinwind/workshop/rst/Quizzes/quiz_1/quiz_1.rst

 Quiz Submission
 ---------------
-Go to the root of your project file and create a tar file of the whole directory like this; you can change LASTNAME to your last name.
+Specify the root of your project directory and create a tar file of the whole directory like this; you can change LASTNAME to your last name.

 .. code-block:: bash